prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 ### Federation

 Federating delta series directly could be usable if there is a constant and known collection interval for the delta series, and the metrics are scraped at least as often as the collection interval.
-This is not the case for all deltas and the scrape interval cannot be enforced.
+However, this is not the case for all deltas and the scrape interval cannot be enforced.

 Therefore we will add a warning to the delta documentation explaining the issue with federating delta metrics, and provide a scrape config for ignoring deltas if the `__temporality__="delta"` label is set.

 If deltas are converted to gauges, there would not be a way to distinguish deltas from regular gauges so we cannot provide a scrape config.

 ### Remote write ingestion